ThayerAltman/example-backstage/README.md

 This is meant to be a guide for getting Soundcheck up and running.
 Each section of the README walks through a commit done to install and use Soundcheck.
 The application can be run from any commit in this repo.

 Skip to any section below for a commit highlighting that specific intent.
+Each section has a link the commit that accomplished the intent.

 ## Contents